-For acute Q fever, primary treatment is doxycycline 200 mg orally once followed by 100 mg orally twice a day in adults until the patient improves, has been afebrile for about 5 days, and has received treatment for at least 7 days; typically, 2 to 3 weeks of treatment is required.
+For acute Q fever, primary treatment is doxycycline until the patient improves, has been afebrile for about 5 days, and has received treatment for 14 days; longer treatment may be needed for severe disease.
 Tetracycline resistance has not been documented.

-Although some tetracyclines can cause tooth staining in children < 8 years of age, the Centers for Disease Control and Prevention (CDC) advises that a course of doxycycline 2.2 mg/kg orally or IV twice a day is warranted (1 Treatment references Q fever is an acute or chronic disease caused by the rickettsial-like bacillus Coxiella burnetii.
+Although some tetracyclines can cause tooth staining in children < 8 years of age, the Centers for Disease Control and Prevention (CDC) advises that a course of doxycycline is warranted (1 Treatment references Q fever is an acute or chronic disease caused by the rickettsial-like bacillus Coxiella burnetii.
 Acute disease causes sudden onset of fever, headache, malaise, and interstitial pneumonitis... read more ), given for 5 days for mild illness and for 10 days for high-risk children.
 Research indicates that short courses of doxycycline (5 to 10 days, as used for rickettsial disease) can be used in children without causing tooth staining or weakening of tooth enamel (2 Treatment references Q fever is an acute or chronic disease caused by the rickettsial-like bacillus Coxiella burnetii.
 Acute disease causes sudden onset of fever, headache, malaise, and interstitial pneumonitis... read more ).
-Pregnant women may be given trimethoprim/sulfamethoxazole, 160 mg/800 mg twice a day throughout pregnancy, but not beyond 32 weeks gestation.
+Pregnant women may be given trimethoprim/sulfamethoxazole, but not beyond 32 weeks gestation.

 For endocarditis, treatment needs to be prolonged (months to years to lifelong), typically for at least 18 months (3 Treatment references Q fever is an acute or chronic disease caused by the rickettsial-like bacillus Coxiella burnetii.
 Acute disease causes sudden onset of fever, headache, malaise, and interstitial pneumonitis... read more ).
-Doxycycline 100 mg orally twice a day in adults plus hydroxychloroquine 200 mg orally every 8 hours is currently recommended.
-Owing to the cardiac adverse effects of hydroxychloroquine, patients on this drug should have their QTc interval monitored with repeated ECGs.
+Doxycycline plus hydroxychloroquine is currently recommended.
+Owing to the cardiac adverse effects of hydroxychloroquine, patients on this medication should have their QTc interval monitored with repeated ECGs.
 Clinical signs, erythrocyte sedimentation rate, blood count, and antibody titers should be monitored to help determine when to stop treatment.
 Consultation with an infectious disease specialist may help with managing the complexities of the disease and its treatment.
 Frequently, antibiotic treatment is only partially effective, and damaged valves must be replaced surgically, although some cures have occurred without surgery.

 For chronic granulomatous hepatitis, the optimal regimen has not been determined.